- Next Steps

 Many graduate programs at RIT offer optional cooperative education programs, an excellent opportunity for students to gain full-time, paid work experience in their field.
 Graduate students in some academic programs will take time out from their study and work full time during their academic program to work in a short-term position in business or industry.
 International students who study on campus for nine consecutive months may apply for co-op positions as part of optional practical training.

-For more information, visit the Cooperative Education and Career Services website.
+For more information, visit the Office of Career Services and Cooperative Education website.

 Graduate students often work part-time, on campus while they are completing